-Ferrari have taken eight poles at Circuit Gilles Villeneuve, including in two of the last three races here.
+Ferrari have taken eight poles at Circuit Gilles Villeneuve, including in two of the last four races here.
 The team has never locked-out the front row at this track.
 2019’s 1-3 qualifying result equalled their best ever at the circuit, from 2000.

-Felipe Massa’s Q2 exit in 2013, Sebastian Vettel’s Q1 elimination in 2015 and Charles Leclerc’s Q2 exit in 2022 are the only times a Ferrari driver has failed to qualify in the top ten since the knockout system was introduced in 2006.
+Felipe Massa’s Q2 exit in 2013, Sebastian Vettel’s Q1 elimination in 2015 and Charles Leclerc’s Q2 exits in 2022 and 2023 are the only times a Ferrari driver has failed to qualify in the top ten at the Canadian Grand Prix since the knockout system was introduced in 2006.
 Before that, there were only nine other occasions where a Ferrari driver failed to qualify in the top ten.
 1980, 1981 and 1986 are the only years where neither Ferrari driver qualified in the top ten.

-WINS: 4, POLES: 4, PODIUMS: 10 | 2022 RESULT: HAMILTON 3rd, RUSSELL 4th
+WINS: 4, POLES: 4, PODIUMS: 11 | 2023 CANADIAN GRAND PRIX RESULT: HAMILTON 3rd, RUSSELL DNF

-Mercedes have appeared on the podium at every Canadian Grand Prix since 2013 and have won four of the last six Montreal races.
+Mercedes have appeared on the podium at every Canadian Grand Prix since 2013 and have won four of the last seven Montreal races.
 During their streak of three consecutive victories at the track between 2015 and 2017, they secured two 1-2 finishes.

 Michael Schumacher’s Q2 exit in 2010 is the only time a Mercedes driver has failed to qualify in the top ten for the Canadian Grand Prix.
-The team locked out the front row between 2014 and 2016.
+The team locked out the front row in all three Montreal races between 2014 and 2016.

-WINS: 3*, POLES: 3*, PODIUMS: 13* | 2022 RESULT: OCON 6th, ALONSO 9th
+WINS: 3*, POLES: 3*, PODIUMS: 13* | 2023 CANADIAN GRAND PRIX RESULT: OCON 8th, GASLY 12th

-Team Enstone have recorded three victories at Circuit Gilles Villeneuve.
+The Enstone-based team has recorded three victories at Circuit Gilles Villeneuve.
 Nelson Piquet took his final victory with Benetton at the 1991 Canadian Grand Prix, Michael Schumacher won in 1994 and Fernando Alonso was victorious with Renault in 2006.

 The team has recorded a further ten podium finishes at the track – the most recent of which was for Romain Grosjean, driving for Lotus in 2012.
 Between 1990 and 2000, 1995 was the only season in which no Benetton drivers finished on the podium.

 The Enstone team has recorded three pole positions at the Canadian Grand Prix.
 Michael Schumacher took pole for Benetton in 1994 and 1995, while Fernando Alonso started from the front for Renault in 2006.
 Renault locked-out the front row at the circuit in 2006.
 Alonso recorded the team’s first front row lockout here since 2006 in 2022, qualifying in second place in a damp qualifying session.

-Since the knockout qualifying system was introduced there have been only six occasions that both of the team’s cars have qualified in the top ten in Montreal, three of those being in the last three races.
+Since the knockout qualifying system was introduced there have been only six occasions that both of the team’s cars have qualified in the top ten in Montreal, three of those being in the last four races.

-WINS: 9, POLES: 8, PODIUMS: 20 | 2022 RESULT: RICCIARDO 11th, NORRIS 15th
+WINS: 9, POLES: 8, PODIUMS: 20 | 2023 CANADIAN GRAND PRIX RESULT: PIASTRI 11th, NORRIS 13th

 McLaren have taken eight poles at the Canadian Grand Prix and have locked-out the front row five times at Circuit Gilles Villeneuve.
 Their most recent front row start here came in 2012, when Lewis Hamilton started from second on the grid.

-WINS: 0, POLES: 0, PODIUMS: 0 | 2022 RESULT: BOTTAS 7th, ZHOU 8th
+WINS: 0, POLES: 0, PODIUMS: 0 | 2023 CANADIAN GRAND PRIX RESULT: BOTTAS 10th, ZHOU 16th

-The former Sauber team scored their only F1 victory so far at the Canadian Grand Prix in 2007 with Robert Kubica.
+The former Sauber team scored their only F1 victory so far at the Canadian Grand Prix in 2008 with Robert Kubica.
 It was a 1-2 finish for the team, with Nick Heidfeld finishing as runner-up – the same position in which he’d finished the year before.
 Sergio Perez recorded the team’s only other podium finish at the circuit in 2012 with third place.

 Since then, Sauber scored only one point at the track between 2013 and 2019.
 That was in 2018, when Charles Leclerc finished tenth.
 In 2022, both Valtteri Bottas and Zhou Guanyu picked up points for Alfa Romeo in the team’s first double points appearance in Canada since 2012.
-Despite their low points rate in recent years, the team haven’t recorded a DNF in Canada since 2014.
+Bottas made 2023 the team’s second consecutive points-scoring Canadian Grand Prix, finishing tenth.

 Robert Kubica’s second place on the grid for the 2008 Canadian Grand Prix is the only time a Sauber driver has qualified on the front row at the Canadian Grand Prix, while Nick Heidfeld’s third place in qualifying in 2007 is he only other time a Sauber driver has qualified in the top six here.

-WINS: 0, POLES: 0, PODIUMS: 3* | 2022 RESULT: STROLL 10th, VETTEL 12th
+WINS: 0, POLES: 0, PODIUMS: 1 | 2023 CANADIAN GRAND PRIX RESULT: ALONSO 2nd, STROLL 9th

-WINS: 0, POLES: 0, PODIUMS: 0 | 2022 RESULT: MAGNUSSEN 17th, SCHUMACHER DNF
+WINS: 0, POLES: 0, PODIUMS: 0 | 2023 CANADIAN GRAND PRIX RESULT: HULKENBERG 15th, MAGNUSSEN 17th